 These formulas show how irrational numbers are used in real-world applications from geometry to science.

-Irrational numbers are like wild animals in math.
+Irrational numbers in math:

 Don’t follow decimal patterns